-Our feet take lots of abuse, and consequently, the skin on the soles of our feet is quite unique.
-In fact, the top layer of the skin, known as the epidermis, is thicker on the foot than it is anywhere else on the body!
-This skin is also unique because it can thicken up for a variety of reasons.
-The most common skin issues causing thickened spots on various areas of the foot are Corn vs Callus vs Wart.
+Our feet endure daily stress, making the skin on the soles of our feet is quite unique.
+The top layer of the skin, known as the epidermis, is thicker on the foot than it is anywhere else on the body!
+This skin adapts to pressure by thickening, leading to common foot conditions like corns, calluses, and warts.
+Understanding the differences is essential for proper care.

 Corn vs Callus vs Wart vs Other—The Sole Mystery